 Since every trick you want your pup to learn requires obedience, teaching him to obey you is much easier now.
 You can easily let him know that something is not what you wanted by saying “No.”

-How long does it take a Puppy to learn No?
+How Long Does it Take for a Puppy to Learn No?

-Quite frankly, there is no definite answer to this question on how long it would take for your pup to learn “No” or any other skill for that matter.
+Quite frankly, there is no definite answer to this question of how long it would take for your pup to learn “No” or any other skill for that matter.